-After the first production of stone tools about 3.3 million years ago and the appearance of the genus Homo, groups of hominins began to leave their continent of origin.
+After the appearance of the genus Homo and the first production of stone tools about 2.5 million years ago, groups of hominins began to leave their continent of origin.
 Outside of Africa, the earliest traces of humans date to 1.8 million years ago in the Caucasus.
-By 1.3 million years ago hominins had reached Europe and settled in the regions of East and Southeast Asia.
+By 1.2 million years ago hominins had reached Europe and settled in the regions of East and Southeast Asia.
 This initial expansion out of Africa marks not only the beginning of many smaller and larger phases of human expansion, but also of ongoing shifts in the distribution range of different populations.
 Genetic evidence illuminates the complex picture of the last 400,000 years.
 With expansions from Africa and within Eurasia, several hominin species existed contemporaneously; these populations were separated, replaced and even admixed.
 In summary, earlier hominins had already expanded into new regions long before modern humans populated the entire globe between 100,000 and 10,000 years ago during the last major expansion event.